 So I start the experiment with this:

-“I once didn’t get my period for 9 months one year.
-I think it was a karmic pay-back for mum leaving us. “
+“I once didn’t get my period for 9 months last year. “

 Me: Nah, I thought it must have been 2 of 3 things;

 1. My body thought I was pregnant.